keyp0s/kaggle/README.md

 # kaggle competition submission monorepo

-just has all my kaggle subbmission thats about it
+just has all my kaggle subbmissions
+thats about it